igorti/solvi-docs/source/index.html.md

 --------- | ----------- | -----------
-name | | Name of the the field geom | optional | Boundaries of the field as a Polygon or Multipolygon in [GeoJSON format](https://geojson.org/geojson-spec.html#introduction) and EPSG:4326 coordinate system(lonlat)
+name | | Name of the the field geom | optional | Boundaries of the field as a Polygon or Multipolygon in [GeoJSON format](https://geojson.org/geojson-spec.html#introduction) and EPSG:4326 coordinate system(lonlat) farm_id | optional | The id of the farm to put the field under; if not specified, the user's last created farm is used

 ## Get fields